A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free braided sets satisfying the minimality condition

-\item In this case $X^2$ has 4 $r$-orbits of length $3$ (it is easy to write them explicitly), and 4 one-element orbits for the elements of $\diag(X^2)$. \item We consider the degree-lexicographic ordering $\leq$ on $\asX,$ induced by the ordering $1 < 2 < 3 < 4$ on $X$.
+\item In this case $X^2$ has 4 $r$-orbits of length $3$ (it is easy to write them explicitly), and 4 one-element orbits for the elements of $\diag(X^2)$. \item We consider the degree-lexicographic order $\leq$ on $\asX,$ induced by $1 < 2 < 3 < 4$ on $X$.
 The set of defining relations $\Re(r)$ reduces (and is equivalent) to the following set of 8 quadratic relations:

 \item Let $A =A(\textbf{k}, X, r) = \textbf{k}\langle X ; \textbf{R}\rangle \cong \textbf{k}\asX/(I) $ be the associated quadratic algebra graded by length.
 The ideal $I$ is generated by the set It is not difficult to show that the reduced Gr\"{o}bner basis $\textbf{GB}(\textbf{R}_0)$ contains $4$ additional relations: